luisvinicius167/dutier/README.md

 Subscribe
- * It will be called any time an action is dispatched and just if the
- * state was changed.
+ * It will be called any time an action is dispatched and just if the state was changed.
- * Unsubscribe when unmounted.
 ```javascript
 /**
  * @name subscribe